-Sentry has recently been revived (or has reappeared) by the Apocalypse twins through the use of a Death Seed, which they obtained by killing a Celestial with Thor's old weapon.
-The purpose of this was to create a new team of Horsemen, known as the Horsemen of Death, the team consists of Banshee, Grim Reaper, Daken and Sentry.
+Sentry has recently been revived by the Apocalypse twins through the use of a Death Seed, which they obtained by killing a Celestial with Thor's enchanted axe, Jarnbjorn.
+The purpose of this was to create a new team of Horsemen, known as the Horsemen of Death, with the team consisting of Banshee, Grim Reaper, Daken and Sentry.

-Marvel promoted a limited series of The Sentry as an appearance of a forgotten Stan Lee hero of the Marvel Silver Age.
-This story was, of course, fabricated and further pushed by the comic magazine Wizard: Guide To Comics.
-The hoax involved a false discovery of lost sketches by artist Artie Rosen of a Stan Lee created superhero predating the Fantastic Four.
+Marvel promoted a limited series of The Sentry as the reappearance of a forgotten Stan Lee-created hero of the Marvel Silver Age.
+This story was, of course, fabricated, and further pushed by the comic magazine Wizard: Guide To Comics.
+The hoax involved a false discovery of lost sketches by artist Artie Rosen of a Stan Lee created superhero, predating the Fantastic Four.

 Major Story Arcs

 The New Avengers